Azure/Vision-AI-DevKit-Pages/docs/_docs/01-Get_Started.md

 For more information on using RTSP streaming, see the topic [**View RTSP video stream**]({{ '/docs/RTSP_stream/#connect-to-the-video-stream' | relative_url }}){:target="_blank"}.

+## Basic setup

+After setting up the device you will have a following setup.

 ## Next steps

 In this quick start, you configured the Vision AI DevKit camera to display output for objects recognized by the VisionSample model to a monitor or RTSP capable video player.